Skip to main content

 • Local councillors

-To object to an application for a pavement licence, email pavement@peterborough.gov.uk within the consultation period giving clear reasons why you object to the application, or part of the application.
+To make a representation or object to an application for a pavement licence, email pavement@peterborough.gov.uk within the consultation period giving clear reasons why you object to the application, or part of the application.

 • Argo Lounge